![]() |

 "LEADS" means Law Enforcement Agency Data System.

-"Parents" means the child's legal parents whose parental rights have not been terminated and adoptive parents.
-Biological fathers are considered legal parents when paternity has been established as required by the definition in this Section.
+"Parents" means the child's legal parents whose parental rights have not been terminated.
+Biological fathers are considered legal parents when paternity has been established as required by the definition of "father" in this Section.

 "Permanency goal" means the desired outcome of intervention and service, which is determined to be consistent with the health, safety, well-being, and best interests of the child.
 A permanent legal status is usually a component of the permanency goal.